Posey (18CH281)

 fragmented, and much of it had been recovered from plow- and Navy-disturbed

-contains a wide range of species representing many of the resources in
+fount that the assemblage contains a wide range of species representing many

-the rich environment of the Chesapeake Bay estuary—fish, shellfish, aquatic
+of the resources in the rich environment of the Chesapeake Bay

-and land turtles, terrestrial mammals (especially deer), and semi-aquatic
+estuary—fish, shellfish, aquatic and land turtles, terrestrial mammals

-mammals.
-However, bird bones are absent from the assemblage.
-When compared
+(especially deer), and semi-aquatic mammals.
+However, bird bones are absent

-with faunal assemblages recovered from pre-Contact Indian sites, the Posey
+from the assemblage.
+When compared with faunal assemblages recovered from

-site faunal assemblage is similar to these collections—aquatic and terrestrial
+pre-1600 Indigenous sites, the Posey site faunal assemblage is similar to

-mammals, turtles, and fish, but few birds.
-When compared with assemblages
+but few birds.
+When compared with assemblages recovered from contemporary

-the differences are striking.
-The only European domesticate in the assemblage
+striking.
+The only European domesticate in the assemblage consists of a few

-consists of a few small fragments of pig bone, an animal that could have
+small fragments of pig bone, an animal that could have been easily acquired

 Grace Brush of Johns Hopkins University collected and analyzed two soil